-At Sunny Days Preschool we believe that children learn best in a developmentally appropriate, inclusive and nurturing environment.
-Our program provides a personalized education experience tailored to meet the specific needs of each child.
-Every child at Sunny Days has an individualized education plan crafted around his or her current development and future developmental goals.
-In our supportive learning environment children work on building communication skills, developing self-regulation and learning how to relate to others.
-Children grow through appropriate play experiences that encourage active participation in learning.
-At Sunny Days, we believe every moment is an opportunity for learning.
-We encourage our kids to be kids!
-Our overall aim is to provide children with enriching experiences that encourage independence, self-confidence and strong social skills.
-We respect the dignity, worth and individuality of each child and are committed to helping children achieve their full potential.
-Our goal is to help children develop confidence in their own identity and respect for others.
+At Sunny Days Preschool, we believe kids thrive in a caring, inclusive, and developmentally appropriate environment.
+Our program is designed to provide a personalized education experience that meets each child's unique needs.
+Every child at Sunny Days has a custom education plan tailored to their current and future developmental goals.

+In our supportive learning environment, children work on building communication skills, developing selfregulation, and learning how to relate to others.
+Through engaging play experiences, kids actively participate in their learning journey.
+At Sunny Days, every moment is an opportunity for growth, and we encourage our kids to be kids!
+Our goal is to offer enriching experiences that foster independence, selfconfidence, and strong social skills.

+We respect the individuality and worth of every child and are dedicated to helping them reach their full potential.
+Our mission is to help children develop confidence in their own identity and respect for others.

-Sunny Days is a non-public school (NPS) certified by the California Department of Education, and licensed by Community Care Licensing (CCL).
-We accept children aged three to six years old who are on the autism spectrum, neuro-typical children, and those needing a little extra support in a responsive, inclusive and nurturing environment.
+Sunny Days is a non-public school (NPS) certified by the California Department of Education and licensed by Community Care Licensing (CCL).
+We welcome children ages two to six years old, including those on the autism spectrum, neuro-typical children, and those needing extra support, all in a nurturing, responsive, and inclusive environment.